Mariejlo/error-java-api-assessment/README.md

 ```

 ## **Initialise your Spring Boot Project**
 - **Spring Initializr**: to generate your project skeleton.
-Choose Java as the language, Maven as the build tool, and add dependencies such as Spring Web and H" Database for testing purposes.
+Choose Java as the language, Maven as the build tool, and add dependencies such as Spring Web and H2 Database for testing purposes.

 ## **Project Structure**
 Organize your project into packages that reflect your API's architecture: